 09-24-05

 We went to Gen Well Pro factory 10 miles south from UNO HOUSE.
-Jason B eyed on the frame at the backroom asked about it to staff replied "it has crack, I won't be responsible if you whack your head open but take it."
+Jason B eyed on the frame at the backroom asked about it to staff replied "it has crack, I won't be responsible if you crack your head open but take it."
 This lucky devil got Gan Well Pro frame, freebie!!

 When we back, dispatcher race was already on.